Atlanta government ransomware attack: Aftermath and recovery efforts

 This hack was notable as it was the largest successful breach of security for a major American city by ransomware, potentially affecting up to 6 million people.
 Following the attack, the city of Atlanta cooperated with the FBI, Department of Homeland Security, and Secret Service and hired security firms such as SecureWorks to investigate, and many government computers were advised to stay powered off until 5 days later.

 Though the city declared that there was little to no evidence that personal data had been compromised, later studies show that the breach was worse than originally estimated.
-In June 2018, it was estimated that a third of the software programs used by the city remained offline or partially disabled.
+By June 2018, it was estimated that a third of the software programs used by the city remained offline or partially disabled.
 In addition, many legal documents and police dashcam video files were permanently deleted, though the police department was able to restore access to all its investigation files.
 For a while, residents were forced to pay their bills and forms by paper.

 In response to this hack, Atlanta devoted $2.7 million to contractors in order to recover, but later estimated it would need $9.5 million.

 On November 26, 2018, the Department of Justice indicted two Iranian hackers for the attack, charging that Faramarz Shahi Savandi and Mohammad Mehdi Shah Mansouri were part of the SamSam group and created SamSam Ransomware.